DSPortF/SelfScanDB.API/README.md

 This project is that API.
 ScannerDB is hosted on our internal systems so the API will be deployed to our DMZ.

+All endpoints added and tested with internal tests.
+Next job: make sure everything works in Postman or similar

 ### Endpoints